debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 - Enforces PRAGMA journal_mode=WAL on startup and fails immediately if WAL mode is unavailable.
 - Disables automatic checkpointing on the connector connection.
 - Validates all configuration fields.

+### Co-located Deployment
+Every other Debezium connector connects to a remote database server over a network.
+SQLite has no server and no network protocol.
+The connector reads that file directly using Java's FileChannel, which means it must run on the same machine as the .db file.
+This is enforced at startup and documented as a known limitation.

 ## Module 2 - Schema Handling